Information for Accountants

 In calculating the trust’s net asset position, disallowed assets of the Minimum Financial Requirements are excluded from the calculation.
 Usually, the only way the trustee company can meet the NTA test is to rely upon a Deed from a director, beneficiary or associated company.

 The Trust financial statements are still assessed on the MFR framework:

 - Any related entity asset loans need to be confirmed as collectable;

 - Any borrowing costs / intangible assets need to be deducted from net assets;

 - Trade debtors need to be assessed for collectability;

-- Disallowed assets as listed in section 2 Minimum Financial Requirements need to be deducted.
+- Disallowed assets as listed in the Minimum Financial Requirements need to be deducted.

 As trustee for a trust, assets held by a trustee under trust arrangements are excluded when calculating the NTA position.
 However, any liabilities incurred by the Licensee as a trustee for a trust must be included in the liabilities.
 If, however, the trustee has a recognised right of indemnity to the assets of the trust relevant to the trust liabilities incurred, then the value of the indemnity may be set off against the trust liabilities.
-Assets which are considered excluded assets in Section 2 are also to be excluded from the assets of the trust when calculating the value of the indemnity.
+Assets which are considered as disallowed or intangible are also to be excluded from the assets of the trust when calculating the value of the indemnity.